hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 - Usage of new or existing vendors goes up as integration points can now be done in a 1:many fashion
 - Exponential curve of complexity lowers
 - Duplicated services naturally start to merge
-- Engineers build personalized value-adds on top
+- Engineers build personalised value-adds on top
 - help-desk requests stop re-occurring repeatedly for the same type/instance of problem

 ### Intuitive Solution Space